 If you have car trouble, turn on your flashing emergency lights.
 Move to the side of the road, and completely off the road if possible.
 While wearing your neon safety vest, place your neon safety triangle on the road behind your vehicle (at least 50 meters, and 100 meters on the Autostrada).

 For roadside assistance, call 803.116.
 This number reaches the ACI (Automobile Club d’Italia), which can help arrange towing services (you’ll need to pay for them).
 On the Autostrada, there are yellow call boxes approximately every 2 kilometers that can be used to call for assistance.
+You may also have roadside assistance as part of your car rental contract.

 If your car needs to be towed, you can call a taxi to take you to your destination.
 Remember to remove your luggage and valuables from the car.